SandyRodger/LS170-171/L2_the_transport_layer.md

 # [The Transport Layer](https://launchschool.com/lessons/2a6c7439/home)

 - This layer deals with how networked applications communicate with each other:
-  - how transport layer protocols enable communication between processes (?!)
+  - how transport layer protocols enable communication between processes.
   - Network reliability is engineered.
 Peel back the abstraction of the internet to reveal tangible processes that result in the internet we take for granted.
   - Understand the trade-offs (particularly between TCP and UDP).